kglw-dot-net/phase1/songs/stressin.md

 > About what I've been missin'
 > And I'm feeling stressin' is an instinct
 > Stress colours all of my dreams orange
-> I'm dreamin' stressin' is an instinct
+> I'm dreaming stressin' is an instinct
 > Now I'm biting down on my jaw
-> Now it's making all of my teeth sore
+> Now it's making all my teeth sore
 > Seein' trouble
 > One thing to another
 > I'm feelin stressin' is an instinct